 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and slated.
-Access was afforded into the roof eaves via hatches at attic level.
-"Head and shoulders" inspections were carried only due to the presence of insulation.
-The rear roof pitch could not be inspected due to the lie of the land.
+The roof appears to be of a double pitched and slated type.
+A glass cupola is present at the stair head.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 Cast iron gutters and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
-Main walls · · · · · · · · · · · · · · · · · · · Main walls appropriate.
-Foundations and concealed parts were not exposed or Main walls Windows, external doors and joinery appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are built of traditional solid stone, pointed appropriate.
-Foundations and concealed parts were not exposed or inspected.
-The main walls are built of traditional solid stone, pointed externally with a rendered gable.
-Internal and external doors were opened and closed appropriate.
-Foundations and concealed parts were not exposed or inspected.
-The main walls are built of traditional solid stone, pointed externally with a rendered gable.
-Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where appropriate.
-Foundations and concealed parts were not exposed or inspected.
-The main walls are built of traditional solid stone, pointed externally with a rendered gable.
-Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible. appropriate.
-Foundations and concealed parts were not exposed or inspected.
-The main walls are built of traditional solid stone, pointed externally with a rendered gable.
-Internal and external doors were opened and closed where keys were available.
+The main walls are built of traditional solid stonework pointed externally.
+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows throughout are of a PVC double glazed style.
-The
+The windows throughout are of a timber single glazed type.
+The front and rear access doors are of a timber variety.
+The access door to the stair is of a timber variety and secured by an entryphone system.
+External decorations Visually inspected.
+Painted timber.
+Conservatories / porches None.